cyberaide/bookmanager/README-evaluate.md

   their educational experience The creation of the book incontarste to the other systems has been drastically reduced and is now less than 30 seconds.

+Note: all benchmarks have been conducted on a MacPro from 2017 with 16 GB RAM.